 This summary highlights some of the information in this prospectus.
-It is not complete and may not contain all of the information that you may want to consider before investing in the Series A Term Preferred Stock.
+It is not complete and may not contain all of the information that you may want to consider before investing in our common stock.
 Throughout this prospectus, we refer to OFS Credit Company, Inc. and any of its consolidated subsidiaries as the "Company," "we," "us" or "our;" OFS Capital Management, LLC as "OFS Advisor" or the "Advisor;" and OFS Capital Services, LLC as "OFS Services" or the "Administrator."

-Overview
+Business Overview